Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Tampa Bay has five wins against the spread in 11 games this season.

-- The Buccaneers have always covered the spread this season when favored by 10.5 points or more in four chances.
+- The Buccaneers have been favored by 10.5 points or more four times this season and are 4-0 ATS in those matchups.

-- Tampa Bay's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Tampa Bay's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Tampa Bay is 3-5 against the spread and 6-2 overall when the team picks up over 361.8 yards.
+- Tampa Bay is 3-5 against the spread and 6-2 overall when the team piles up over 361.8 yards.

-- The Buccaneers have turned the ball over 15 times this season, four more turnovers than the Falcons have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.